Dancing in the Storm (album): Reception

 Paul Cashmere from Undercover FM gave the album 2 out of 5 saying; "The thing about Boom Crash Opera is that they had a hellova lotta hits.
 When you play Dancing on the Storm, you will be amazed how many songs you know." adding "The Boom Crash Opera of the 80s and 90s were loud.
 Trimming back the sound for Dancing in the Storm brings a whole new dimension to the songs.
 The mandolin in "Hands Up in the Air" is a complete contrast to the original electric studio version.
 That is very much the appeal of this album.
 Boom Crash Opera have not chosen to create carbon copies of the old songs, instead, choosing to reinvent them.
 However, it is the lesser known Boom Crash Opera tracks that really bring the brilliance of this band to the surface.
 The haunting piano driven "Talk About You" is mesmerising.
 "Caught Between Two Towns" highlights Dale Ryder’s vocals and the bands harmonies.
-Its tasty stuff."
+It's tasty stuff."